 a) Should they be built and managed as a central resource to an entire school district, college, or university?

 b) Should they be built and managed by smaller, individual academic and business units?

 We hazard a guess that choice (c) is the likely outcome.
 There are “haves” and “have-nots” in education communities; just as there are in the world at large.
 The more we demand of these enterprises, the more they will cost.

-We maintain the AVIXA suite on our Lively Arts standing agenda where we try to submit new ideas of our own to AVIXA technical committees.
-See our CALENDAR for the next Lively Arts teleconference; open to everyone.
+We maintain the AVIXA suite on our Lively Arts colloquia.
+See our CALENDAR for the next online meeting; open to everyone.

 Category: Lively Arts, Electrical, ICT